Access Bank South Africa

-Access Bank South Africa, formerly known as Grobank Limited, and Bank of Athens (South Africa) before that, is a commercial bank in South Africa.
+Access Bank South Africa, formerly Grobank Limited, is a commercial bank in South Africa.
 It is licensed by the Reserve Bank of South Africa, the central bank and national banking regulator.

 The bank began commercial operations in June 2021, following the acquisition of a retail commercial banking license.
+In 2024, the bank acquired Bidvest Bank to continue its expansion in South Africa.